White Chocolate Almond Sourdough Bread

 70 grams butter, 30 grams powdered sugar, ½ teaspoon almond extract, 9 grams flour

 • Spread the dough out into a chubby rectangle on an unfloured surface.
-Spread half of the butter mixture over top the dough and sprinkle half the white chocolate chips and half the almond slivers.
+Spread half of the butter mixture over top the dough.
 Then bring the ends together meeting them in the middle.
-Add another layer of butter to the top and the remaining white chocolate chips and almond slivers and then fold the dough like a trifold.
-Pinch the seams closed and place the dough in a floured proofing basket and cover.
+Add another layer of butter to the top and the remaining white chocolate chips and almond slivers and then roll the dough up into an oval shape.
+Pinch the seams closed and place the dough in a floured 8-10" proofing basket and cover.

 • Place the dough in the fridge for the second proof.
 Ideally you want to wait at least 8 hours but you can do it earlier depending on when you want to bake.